nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 A User Narrative file has six parts:

- 1. title: this 1 - 5 words that describe the Use Case
+ 1. title: 1 - 5 words that describe the Use Case
  2. persona: this is the exact file name of the persona for this Use Case *without* the file extension
  3. blurb: < 10 word description of Use Case
  4. epics: a carriage return seperated list of the abbreviated file names of Epics associated with this Use Case (i.e. `EPIC-#`).